haidaraM/ansible-playbook-grapher/README.md

   -o OUTPUT_FILENAME, --output-file-name OUTPUT_FILENAME
                         Output filename without the '.svg' extension.
 Default:
                         <playbook>.svg
-  -s, --save-dot-file   Save the dot file used to generate the graph.
+  -s, --save-dot-file   Save the graphviz dot file used to generate the graph.
   -t TAGS, --tags TAGS  only run plays and tasks tagged with these values -v, --verbose         Causes Ansible to print more debug messages.
 Adding
                         multiple -v will increase the verbosity, the builtin plugins currently evaluate up to -vvvvvv.
 A reasonable level to start is -vvv, connection debugging might require -vvvv.
 ```

 ## Configuration: ansible.cfg